antarctica/bas-style-kit-docs/site/_start/distribution.md

   heading_level=2
 %}

+The [BAS CDN](https://cdn.bas.ac.uk) is used to host production versions of the BAS Style Kit.

 {% alert success %}
 The BAS CDN is the recommended way to use the BAS Style Kit because it will use browser caching.